 Reasons to love factory finished timber windows

 Since our company was founded 15 years ago, we have always used Sikkens range of paint finishes for our timber windows.
-Aside from its reliability, there are many benefits of factory finished windows, which we’ll cover in this blog.
+Aside from its reliability, there are many benefits of factory finished timber windows, which we’ll cover in this blog.

 Want to know more?
 Get in touch with Andrew Jaynes for a quote.